gsmontanari/gsmontanari.github.io/_pages/research.md

 #### Working Papers
 ---
 - "An Economic View of Corporate Social Impact"
-(with Hunt Allcott and Brandon Tan)
+(with Hunt Allcott, Bora Ozaltun and Brandon Tan)
 July 2021 | _Draft available on request_
 - "Audi Alteram Partem: an Experiment on Selective Exposure to Information"
 (with Salvatore Nunnari)